Yakovlev Yak-23: Operational history

 The first aircraft were produced in a factory in Tbilisi in October 1949.
 In late 1949 they entered Soviet air force service.
 The Yak-23 was quickly replaced in the Soviet service with the more complicated swept-wing MiG-15, which offered superior performance.
 In all, only 316 Yak-23 aircraft were built before production ended in 1951.
 Apart from the fighter there were two trainer versions of the Yak-23 which were built in small numbers.
 The Yak-23UTI two-seat trainer which appears to have had the unusual arrangement of having the instructor seated in front of the student, and the Yak-23DC trainer which was produced in Romania.

 Small numbers of Yak-23s were exported to Czechoslovakia (20 from 1949, named S-101), Bulgaria (from 1949), Poland (about 100, from 1950), Romania (62, from 1951).
 Poland and Czechoslovakia acquired licenses for the aircraft, but built the superior MiG-15 instead.
-Yak-23s were withdrawn by the late 1950s, except in Romania which used them for another decade.
+Yak-23s were withdrawn by the late 1950s, except in Romania which used them until 1960.

+A Romanian Yak-23 flown by Major Dumitru Balaur successfully intercepted a Soviet Ilyushin Il-28 on the night of 28 October 1952.
+Being tracked from the ground on radar, the Il-28 was intercepted by the Yak-23 fighter scrambled from the Ianca airfield after it had passed into the Romanian airspace a second time.
+As the bomber refused to follow the Romanian pilot's instructions, the fighter moved into position to shoot it down but was recalled to base.
+This was the first interception mission carried out by the Romanian Air Force.